souravlayek/Second-Brain-Helper-AI/README.md

 ```
 .
-├── components/          # Reusable UI components
-├── pages/               # Application routes and logic
-├── lib/                 # Utilities and helper functions
-├── public/              # Static assets
+├── main.py                 # Entry point for the app
-├── styles/              # Global styles and theming
+├── .env                    # Your Environment Variables
+├── requirement.txt         # Packages needs to run this project
 ├── README.md               # You're here!
 ```

 ---

 ## 📚 Technologies Used

+- 🐍 Python 3.10+
-- 🧠 GPT-4 / LLMs
+- 🤖 OpenAI GPT-4 / LLMs
-- ⚛️ React / Next.js
-- 🧪 TypeScript
+- 🪣 MinIO (S3-Compatible Object Storage)
+- 🔖 Raindrop.io API
-- 🗃️ SQLite / Local Storage
+- 🧠 LangChain / LlamaIndex
-- 🎨 Tailwind CSS
+- 📄 Markdown + JSON parsers

 ---

 ## 💡 Usage Ideas

-- Track your ideas, notes, and research across projects
+- Ask questions like: _“What were my notes on async Python?”_
+- Get AI summaries of related notes and saved bookmarks
+- Use it to reflect on journal entries or past research
-- Maintain a knowledge base of your work and learnings
+- Stay in full control of your Second Brain—privately
-- Use as a daily journal with auto-tagging and reflection
-- Plan your day with actionable task suggestions from your notes

 ---

 ## 🛠️ Contribution

-Pull requests are welcome!
-If you’d like to contribute, fork the repo and open a PR with your changes.

----

-## 📄 License

-This project is licensed under the MIT License.
-See `LICENSE` for details.
+We welcome contributions!
+Feel free to fork this repository and adapt it to suit your needs or personal workflow.